coexis/Text_Analysis_and_Data_Extraction/README.md

 •	constraining word score and proportion

-Instruction to execute the python note book and script are included in Execution instrictions.pdf Financial reports can be downloaded from EDGAR server during offline hours.
+Instruction to execute the python note book and script are included in Execution instrictions.pdf Financial reports can be downloaded from Data server during offline hours.

 All the required dictionaries are included in the git.